jgm/pandoc/test/command/biblatex-patent.md

     given: Norbert
   genre: European patent
   id: laufenberg
-  issued: "2006-09-13"
+  issued: 2006-09-13
-  language: "de-DE"
+  language: de-DE
   number: 1700367
   title: Elektrische Einrichtung und Betriebsverfahren
   type: patent
-- annote: "This is a patent entry with a holder field.
+- annote: This is a patent entry with a holder field.
 Note the format of the type and date fields in the database file.
-Compare almendro, laufenberg, and kowalik"
+Compare almendro, laufenberg, and kowalik
   author:
   - family: Sorace
     given: Ronald E.